About Blenheim Vineyards

 For over 10 years, Blenheim Vineyards has been crafting quality and sustainable 100% Virginia grown wines and managing 32 acres of estate vineyards.

-Our Blenheim, Claim, and Seaview Vineyards posess distinctive terroir and varying soils to reflect our wines place of origin.
+Our Blenheim, Claim, Deer Ridge, and Seaview Vineyards possess distinctive terroir and varying soils to reflect our wines place of origin.

 The history of Blenheim Farm dates back to 1730, when John Carter, Secretary of the Colony of Virginia and eldest son of Robert "King" Carter, obtained a patent for 9,350 acres northeast of present-day Carter's Bridge in what is now Albemarle County.
 It was here that John Carter maintained Carter's Mill on the North Hardware River, and his son Edward built the first Blenheim house prior to 1799.
 The house was named in honor of the War of the Spanish Succession was fought and won by the British under the command of the Duke of Marlborough.